-How do I build the Loan Agreement?
+How do I build the Parent to Child Loan Agreement?

-Answer the questions on our website
+Read the free hints.
+And answer the questions on our website

-Read the Summary page
+Check your answers on the Summary page

-Lock and Build your document
+Lock and Build your Loan contract

 Type in your Credit Card details

-The Loan Agreement, our covering letter and Tax Invoice are emailed to you
+The Loan Agreement, our covering letter and Tax Invoice are emailed to you within 60 seconds

-Print and sign the Agreement
+Print and sign the Loan Contact

 What do I get?

-Loan Agreement Document
+Parent to Child Loan Agreement Document

-Our law firm’s letter of advice on our law firm’s letterhead and signed by one of our Partners.
+Our law firm’s letter of advice is on our law firm’s letterhead and signed by one of our Partners.

 If you do know but are paying it in instalments, then put it all in as one figure.